microsoft/PowerToys/README.md

 ### 0.33 - February 2021 Update

-Our goals for [v0.31 release cycle][github-release-link] were to focus on improving the FancyZones editor, adding in some new features into PowerToys Run, some ARM64 work, and stability.
+Our goals for [v0.33 release cycle][github-release-link] was to add in some critical new functionality into the new user experience as well as a plug-in manager for PowerToys run.
+In addition, we feel we are near ready to add in Video Conference mute into the stable release pending feedback from the 0.34 experimental  release.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].

-#### Highlights from v0.33
+#### Highlights from v0.33 Stable/0.34 Experimental

 **General**
 - Updated overview links to be language agnostic to the docs site.